Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/CompositeStructure.md

 # Composite structure

 In principle, Julia is not an object-oriented programming language.
 For example, only abstract types can be inherited so that subtype cannot inherit fields from their parents.
 Therefore, Julia prefers composition over inheritance.
 However, to make a new concrete type behaves much alike another one, tedious reputitions of redifining the generic interfaces are usually not avoidable, especially for the basic types in Julia base.
-In this module, we implement two such composited types, [`CompositeVector`](@ref) and [`CompositeDict`](@ref), for the sake of future usages.
+In this module, we implement three such composited types, [`CompositeNTuple`](@ref), [`CompositeVector`](@ref) and [`CompositeDict`](@ref), for the sake of future usages.

+## CompositeNTuple

+A composite ntuple is a ntuple that is implemented by including an ordinary `NTuple` as one of its attributes with the name `:contents`.

+To take full advantages of the Julia base, the following interfaces are defined:
+* inquiry of info: `length`, `eltype`
+* comparison between objects: `==`, `isequal`
+* obtainment of old elements: `getindex`
+* iteration: `iterate`, `keys`, `values`, `pairs`

+Composite ntuples are suited for the situations where other attributes are not affected by the modification of the elements.
+Note that arithmatic operations and logical operations excluding `==` and `isequal` are not supported.
+Besides, a composite ntuple is **not** a tuple since Julia has no abstract tuples.

-## Composite vector
+## CompositeVector

 A composite vector is a vector that is implemented by including an ordinary `Vector` as one of its attributes with the name `:contents`.